nealcaren/protestmedialab/content/authors/addison-lewis/_index.md

  - Environmental justice

 # Short bio (displayed in user profile at end of posts)
-bio: Addison Lewis is a senior at the University of North Carolina-Chapel Hill.
-She is majoring in Media and Journalism with a focus on Advertising and PR and is minoring in Environmental Justice.

 education:
   courses:
     - course: B.A., Media and Journalism (Advertising and PR Focus), Environmental Justice Minor.
       institution: University of North Carolina, Chapel Hill
       year: 2024 (expected)
 ---